 If you are using or planning to use this feature the way I did, then it is probably the worst idea ever and can really hurt your reputation.

-I believe this feature is not so bad especially if you are living in a different time zone than your targeted audience but you should not lose that natural, personal feel to your tweets.
-Take some time out to stay active and participate in discussion/chats around instead of acting like a new channel’s Twitter account that keeps you updated with news on hourly basis.
+I believe this feature is not detrimental if you use it to interact with a target audience that is living in a different time zone.
+However, you should not lose that natural, personal feel to your tweets.
+Take some time out to stay active and participate in discussion/chats around instead of acting like a news channel’s Twitter account that keeps you updated with news on an hourly basis.